 General suggestions for taking NSAIDs

-Don’t stop taking your NSAID without talking to your doctor first.
-But you should stop taking your NSAID and seek advice from your doctor immediately if you develop:
+Do not take your NSAID for longer than your doctor recommends.
+Stop taking your NSAID and seek advice from your doctor immediately if you develop:

 Other general suggestions when taking or planning to take NSAIDs include: